techidaily/site-some-approaches/source/_posts/going-green-on-wheels-how-the-rad-power-radwagon-4-made-me-ditch-my-car-for-eco-friendly-transportation.md

 ![Rad Power RadWagon 4 on a grassy hill./](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2023/09/rad-power-radwagon-4-2.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UcplMvRBulA?si=iBonbwDS1v7RAlHK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 Joe Fedewa / How-To Geek

  The first thing I noticed about the RadWagon 4 is how sturdy it feels.
 The frame is thick, and there are plenty of support bars all over the body.
 This thing is a tank.
 The build quality made me feel immediately comfortable about having my 5-year-old ride on the back.